-- After face picture modeling, you can view face grading score of each face picture via web browser in Configuration → Face Picture Library . - You can click ¬ in Smart Analysis → Face Picture Database to select face picture by face grading score.
+- After face picture modeling, you can view face grading score of each face picture via web browser in Configuration → Face Picture Library. - You can click □ in Smart Analysis → Face Picture Database to select face picture by face grading score.

-6.2.2 Face Capture
+6.3.2 Face Capture

-The face capture detects and captures faces appearing in the surveillance scene.
+The face capture detects and capture the face picture appearing in the surveillance scene.
 Linkage actions can be triggered when a human face is detected.

-- 1. Go to Smart Analysis → Smart Event Settings → Facial Recognition . - 2.
+- 1. Go to Smart Analysis \rightarrow Smart Event Settings \rightarrow Facial Recognition. - 2.
 Click Face Capture.

-Figure 6-3 Face Capture
+Figure 6-4 Face Capture

-- 3. Select a camera to configure.

-- 4. Check Enable Face Capture.

-- 5. Optional: Check Save VCA Picture to save the captured pictures of face detection.

-- 6. Set the detection sensitivity.
+- 3. Select a camera to configure. - 4.
+Check Enable Face Capture. - 5.
+Optional: Check Save VCA Picture to save the captured pictures of face detection. - 6.
+Set the detection sensitivity.
+Sensitivity range: [1-5].
+The higher the value is, the more easily the face will be detected. - 7.
+Set the arming schedule.
+Refer to Configure Arming Schedule. - 8.
+Set linkage actions.
+Refer to Configure Linkage Actions.